Don’t Avoid Fats

 This is the fat that is found in plant products and fish.
 Olive oil, sunflower oil, avocado and nuts are all sources of unsaturated fat.
 This kind of fat is the healthiest and provides your body with the most benefits.

 Your body uses this fat to protect cells and nerves, and help your body recover from inflammation and muscle soreness.
-The fats found in oily fish and plant oils are also helpful for helping to fight heart disease.

 Will I Be Better Off Cutting Out All Fats?